-Today is March 18 and the Navigate the Chaos question to consider is “if you were dying, could you give away your love?”
+Today is March 18 and the Navigate the Chaos question to consider is “how often do you view loss as a heart-opening experience?”
 Amy Krouse Rosenthal did.
 Rosenthal was a children’s book author, memoirist and public speaker who published “You May Want to Marry My Husband,” in The New York Times just 10 days before dying of ovarian cancer.

 Her husband said in a statement afterward, “When I read her words for the first time, I was shocked at the beauty, slightly surprised at the incredible prose given her condition and, of course, emotionally ripped apart.”
 She ended her paean with I’ll leave this intentional empty space below as a way of giving you two the fresh start you deserve.”
 And with that in mind, I will leave this intentional empty space as a moment of silence for her death.